British-US free trade deal in jeopardy: report | The China Post

 Trump and Johnson, who became British Prime Minister 10 days ago, had agreed to start trade negotiations as soon as possible.

 The ultimatum gives an indication of the troubles Britain could face negotiating future trade deals alone.
-For the past 45 years, as an EU member, most trade negotiations have been conducted by Brussels.
+During the past 45 years of the country’s EU membership, most trade negotiations have been conducted by Brussels.

-The warning is another major setback for Johnson who has vowed to renegotiate the country’s terms for leaving the bloc, even though the EU has repeatedly refused to reopen the withdrawal agreement, which was negotiated with the government of his predecessor, Theresa May.
+The warning is another major setback for Johnson, who has vowed to renegotiate the country’s terms for leaving the bloc even though the EU has repeatedly refused to reopen the withdrawal agreement that was negotiated with the government of his predecessor, Theresa May.

 Brexit watchers say the odds of Britain crashing out of the EU without a deal are increasing every day.